Minimalism: Minimalist architects and their works

 Alberto Campo Baeza is a Spanish architect and describes his work as essential architecture.
-He values the concepts of light, idea and space.
+He values the concepts of light, idea, and space.
 Light is essential and achieves the relationship between inhabitants and the building.
 Ideas are to meet the function and context of space, forms, and construction.
 Space is shaped by the minimal geometric forms to avoid decoration that is not essential.

+While both minimalist and contemporary minimalism stress simplicity, there are some significant differences.
+Minimalism emphasizes only the essentials and employs simple, large-sized components in less amounts.
+Modern minimalism, on the other hand, uses more decorative pieces.
+While modern minimalism includes eye-catching forms, minimalist designs tend to emphasize geometric shapes and straight lines.
+Another difference is space; modern minimalism permits trendy items, while minimalist environments are open and empty.
+While modern minimalism incorporates colorful, seductive elements that accentuate the modern aesthetic while keeping a neutral color scheme, minimalist furniture is necessary and practical.
+Although simplicity is emphasized in both forms, modern minimalism adds trends and gives places a more lively vibe.
+It is easier to differentiate between the two types when one is aware of these distinctions.